celestealexmoore/Team-Profile-Generator/README.md

 ## Installation

 To install, make sure the repository is cloned and install inquirer along with other necessary dependencies.
 In the folder via the command line, type 'node index.js' and follow the on-screen prompts.
-Upon entry of the last input, the user should see the success message, "Generating README.md file."
+Upon entry of the last input, the user should see the success message, "Generating Team Profile."

 ## Media